Seared Alaskan Halibut with Corn and Bacon Relish

-Okay, okay, I know it’s not exactly vegetarian.
+Okay, okay, I know that this halibut recipe isn’t exactly vegetarian.
 But corn’s a vegetable and there’s some onion in there too.
 I promise.
 And you could totally leave out the bacon.
 Really.
 I mean, it’s not like bacon tastes that good; it barely adds any flavor at all.
 You wouldn’t be missing anything.
 I swear.

 Yes, that’s the answer: Leave out the bacon and you’ve got yourself a good vegetarian relish there.
 For sure!